samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 io.on('connection', function (socket) {
   console.log('a user connected');
 });

+// http.listen(3000, ...
 ```

-Now the server is ready and we can start building the Angular client to use this.
+With these changes in place, you can start building the Angular client to use this.
 To keep the server running, issue the command `node index.js`, if you haven't done it yet.

 ## Building Angular Application
 ### Setting up the application